By Paul Beachnau

 We are so blessed to live in a four-season community.
 Just when we run out of patience with one season, we are able to look forward to the next with renewed vigor.
 With the first official day of spring behind us, I am enthusiastically joining the “let’s hurry up and get this snow melted!” bandwagon.
 It was a long winter with enough snow for the many winter recreation pursuits that our visitors enjoy.
 However, now we are able to look forward to warmer seasons and transition over to our bountiful spring activities.

-Otsego County is home to some of the best biking trails in Michigan.
-The North Central Trail that extends from Gaylord 73 miles north to Mackinaw City is one of the most scenic trails in the Midwest.
+The Gaylord area is home to some of the best biking trails in Michigan.
+The North Central Trail that extends from Waters 73 miles north to Mackinaw City is one of the most scenic trails in the Midwest.
 The viewscapes from this trail, numerous crossings of the Sturgeon River and abundant wildlife make it one of the crown jewels of trails.
-We’ll be able to enjoy the Iron Belle Trail extension running along Otsego Lake even more once the new trailhead is completed downtown.
+We’ll be able to enjoy the Iron Belle Trail extension running along Otsego Lake even more now that the new trailhead is completed downtown.
 I can’t wait to get out and experience the sun on my back and gentle breeze on my face as I enjoy the northern Michigan landscape laden with trillium and dark green groundcover.

 As the ice melts, it will open up our 90+ lakes in Otsego County for boating, fishing and enjoying all types of water sports.
 With numerous boat launches, Otsego County is a haven for kayaking, canoeing and paddleboarding.
 There is nothing more relaxing and enjoyable than gently paddling along a quiet, pristine lake shore.